team-mayes/atesa/docs/auxiliary_scripts.rst

 	lmax.py -i input_file [-k dimensions | -r dimensions | --two_line_test [--two_line_threshold ratio]] [-f fixed_cvs] [-s skip] [-q qdot_setting] [-o output_file] [--plots] [--quiet]

 `-i input_file`
 	The only strictly required argument for lmax.py, `input_file` should point to the aimless shooting output file of interest.
 Usually, this should be the longest "decorrelated" aimless shooting output file in the target working directory (named as "as_decorr_<length>.out", where <length> is the number of shooting points included before decorrelating).
-Decorrelated output files are produced automatically when using the information error convergence criterion criterion with aimless shooting, but otherwise they can be produced by running a new aimless shooting job with *resample* = True.
+Decorrelated output files include only the shooting points after the point where all of the CVs have no correlation with their initial values for that thread with at least 95% confidence, or in other words when the autocorrelation across all CVs is less than or equal to 1.96 / sqrt(n) for n shooting moves in the thread.
+These files are produced automatically when using the information error convergence criterion criterion with aimless shooting, but otherwise they can be produced by running a new aimless shooting job with *resample* = True.

 `-k dimensions`
 	This option mutually exclusive with `-r` and `\\-\\-two_line_test`.
 The `dimensions` argument should be an integer number of dimensions to include in the final reaction coordinate.
 This options will always return a reaction coordinate with "k" dimensions (assuming there are at least "k" CVs in the input file), and will arrive at that number of dimensions by comparing every possible k-dimensional combination of CVs.
 Note that this can take a prohibitively long time when there are a large number of CVs and/or shooting moves to consider, in which case use of either the `-r` or `\\-\\-two_line_test` option is encouraged instead.
 When using this option, the order that the CVs appear in the final RC is arbitrary.